cinemathequefr/Publications_cycles/data/PROG341 Septembre-novembre 2025/PROG341_GLOBAL/PROG341_LISTE_FILMS.md

   * Génie du mal (Le)
   * Hearts of Age (The)
   * Homme qui a vu l'homme qui a vu l'ours (L')
+  * In the Land of Don Quixote : Flamenco Lesson
   * It's All True: Based on an Unfinished Film by Orson Welles
   * Jane Eyre
   * Labyrinthes de Mr Arkadin (Les)
   * Lettre du Kremlin (La)
+  * ls m'aimeront quand je serai mort
   * Macbeth
   * Merchant of Venice (The)
   * Moby Dick